cristina-trebe/exercise_rust_fundamentals_course/README.md

 - Open up the `src/main.rs` file.
 - Follow the numbered exercise instructions in the code comments.

-If you encounter any problems with the exercises, please feel free to use the online course communication tools to contact me, or [open an discussion].
-Either way. 😄

-For your convenience, here is a list of all the exercises, with links to view the code on GitHub.
+Here is a list of all the exercises in the Udemy-Course, with links to view the code on GitHub.

 - [Exercise A - Variables & Scope](https://github.com/CleanCut/ultimate_rust_crash_course/tree/master/exercise/a_variables)
 - [Exercise B - Functions](https://github.com/CleanCut/ultimate_rust_crash_course/tree/master/exercise/b_functions)